16 Ways To Stay Positive at Work

 3. Live healthy.

 Make your health a priority.
-Exercise regularly, and couple that exercise with relaxation and meditation.
+Exercise regularly, and couple that with relaxation and meditation.
 Among regular exercises, make sure to smile and laugh as often as possible.
 As with most exercises, you may not be in the mood to do either sometimes, but the more you smile and laugh, the better you’ll be at it (and the better you’ll feel).
 Also, maintain a healthy diet, stay properly hydrated, and make sure you’re getting enough sleep.
 Health and positivity are related, so the more you take care of your body, the better you’ll feel mentally too.

 4. Celebrate often.